 Rape is a serious crime in any state.
 In Georgia, the definition of rape is twofold: to have carnal knowledge of a female against her will or to have sexual intercourse with a female under the age of 10.
 Statutory rape is another crime that involves sex with someone under the legal age of consent (16), even if that person gave his or her consent.
 Rape is a felony crime that can come with life-changing consequences.
 Georgia has a provision, however, known as the Romeo and Juliet Law, that makes certain sex crimes involving minors misdemeanors instead.
+What is the Romeo and Juliet Law?
+Our Georgia lawyers explain everything you need to know about the Romeo and Juliet Law in Georgia.

 The Romeo and Juliet Law for Teenage Sex Crimes in Georgia